austral-electronics/QuantumCM4/README.md

 # 1. QUANTUM CM4 PROCESSOR
 ![QuantumUltima](/images/QuantumUltima.png)

+*The **Quantum CM4** makes it as easy as possible to build your next smart project with the support of the largest developer community, and if needed Node-Red low code visual programming.
+The Quantum CM4 is a **Raspberry PI 4 software compatible**, rugged, miniaturized, low power, real-time platform with browser-based remote displays and operating in harsh environments like Marine, Industry, IoT, Drones, Off-Highway vehicles...
+If a high level of integration is required, the Quantum CM4 bare electronic boards can also be integrated into your system.*

 The **Quantum CM4 Processor** is an industrial platform, marinized, miniaturized and low power consumtion.
 It integrates a powerful quad core ARM processor, many Indutrial, Marine, and Automotive field buses, Galvanic isolation, Protections, Watchdog, RTC with GNSS Time synchronisation, Wireless and a huge storage for your datalogs.

 **Applications** : The Quantum OEM Processor is designed to be embedded into a third-party system in a harsh environment, like a boat, a vehicle, a drone, a machine, an outdoor gateway â€¦